-Karen’s story – volunteering for the Miscarriage Association support groups and helpline
+Karen’s story – volunteering for the M.A.’s support services

 For links to our support service, and information about volunteering for the Miscarriage Association, please have a look at the end of Karen's story.